usccolumbia/matglobalmapping/README.md

 pip install -r requirements.txt
 ```
 3. Install `pytorch` from [pytorch website](https://pytorch.org/get-started/previous-versions/) given your python & cuda version
-Since we used a pretrained model and only doing evaluation, the CPU version of the Pytorch is enough for the job.
+Since we used a pretrained model and only do evaluation, the CPU version of the Pytorch is enough for the job.

 ### Datasets